schaffer-library/collections-data/Ramee/README.md

 Field Notes
 -----------
-The spreadsheet contain metadata for individual records or objects in the Charles Proteus Steinmetz Papers.
+The spreadsheet contain metadata for individual records or objects in the Joseph Jacques Ramée Architectural Plans for Union College Collection.
 Common fields include:
 - **node_uuid**
 - **creator**
 - **titleproper**